PowerLoom/pooler/README.md

         ```
         Copy over [`config/projects.example.json`](config/projects.example.json) to `config/projects.json`.
 For more details, read on in the [section below on extending a use case](#extending-pooler-with-a-uniswap-v2-data-point).
     * **`config/aggregator.json`** : This lists out different type of aggregation work to be performed over a span of snapshots.
 Copy over [`config/aggregator.example.json`](config/aggregator.example.json) to `config/aggregator.json`.
 The span is usually calculated as a function of the epoch size and average block time on the data source network.
 For eg,
-        * the following configuration calculates a snapshot of total trade volume over a 24 hour time period, based on the [snapshot finalization](#snapshot-finalization) of a project ID corresponding to a pair contract.
+        * the following configuration calculates a snapshot of total trade volume over a 24 hour time period, at `epochId-1` considering an `EpochReleased` protocol event at `epochId`.
 This can be seen by the `aggregate_on` key being set to `SingleProject`.
-            * This is specified by the `filters` key below.
-If a [snapshot finalization](#snapshot-finalization) is achieved for an epoch over a project ID [(ref:generation of project ID for snapshot building workers)](#epoch-generation) `pairContract_trade_volume:0xb4e16d0168e52d35cacd2c6185b44281ec28c9dc:UNISWAPV2`, this would trigger the worker [`AggreagateTradeVolumeProcessor`](pooler/modules/uniswapv2/aggregate/single_uniswap_trade_volume_24h.py) as defined in the `processor` section of the config against the pair contract `0xb4e16d0168e52d35cacd2c6185b44281ec28c9dc`.
+            * the `filters` key configures the aggregation of trade volume snapshots across epochs that span ~24 hours for each project ID corresponding to contracts specified in **config/projects.json** as explained above.
+The worker for this is [`AggreagateTradeVolumeProcessor`](pooler/modules/uniswapv2/aggregate/single_uniswap_trade_volume_24h.py) as defined in the `processor` section of the config.
         ```javascript
         {
             "config": [